EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 * STM32H7R MCUs may be used with Hexa-SPI PSRAM, one possible type is the IC used on the evaluation board.
 * the STM32H7RS series support 480 MBit/s USB on USB2 and 12 MBit/s USB on USB1.
 The MCU internal bootrom supports DFU mode only on USB1, so a USB switch, like the FSUSB42 by Onsmi, should be added, with the default set to USB 1, to be able to use DFU mode and 480 MBit/s USB
 * on radios with STM32H750 series MCUs, it is advised to connect the SDRAM to the MCU via 32 bit bus (minimally 16-bit bus is needed, 32-bit bus provides a performance benefit)
+* all connectors that are accessible without opening the radio (antenna, module bay, UARTs, SD card slot, ...) need to have an ESD protection, to be compliant to EU CE regulations.
+The relevant standard is IEC 61000-4-2, the test level should be level 4.
+You can find an overview on ESD protection methods there: https://www.st.com/resource/en/application_note/an5612-esd-protection-of-stm32-mcus-and-mpus-stmicroelectronics.pdf

 ### Optional (color)
 * Display backlight shall be controllable via PWM - connection to hw-PWM capable pin on the MCU